Racism in Canada: Sikhs

+Contemporary issues

 Missing and murdered Indigenous women

 The representation of murdered Indigenous women in crime statistics is not proportionate to the general population.
 In 2006, Amnesty International researched racism specific to Indigenous women in Canada.
 They reported on the lack of basic human rights, discrimination, and violence against Indigenous women.
 The Amnesty report found that First Nations women (age 25–44) with status under the Indian Act were five times more likely than other women of the same age to die as a result of violence.
 In 2006, the documentary film Finding Dawn looked into the many missing and murdered Aboriginal women in Canada over the past three decades.

 In September 2016, in response to repeated calls from Indigenous groups, activists, and non-governmental organizations, the Government of Canada under Prime Minister Justin Trudeau, jointly with all provincial and territorial governments, established a national public inquiry into Missing and Murdered Indigenous Women and Girls.

 Indigenous people still have to deal with racism within Canada and the challenges that the communities face are often ignored.
 There are still negative stereotypes associated with Indigenous people such as being freeloaders, drug addicts or dumb.
 Indigenous people are more likely to feel depression due to several factors such as poverty, loss of cultural identity, inadequate health care and more.

 In 2020, the staff at a hospital in the Quebec city of Joliette were shown on video mocking and making racist remarks at an Atikamekw woman who eventually died.
 Indigenous leaders say the video exposes the grim realities of systemic racism that have long gone ignored or suppressed throughout Canada.